đđźHi there.

 Which Lumber Is Best For Edging Projects?

-In "You've Got Options!
-Choosing the Lumber That's Right For Your Project", we highlight a number of different types of wood that are suitable for landscape edging projects including natural wood (untreated pine, pressure treated pine, cedar, redwood) and man-made materials (composite wood, recycled plastic).
+In "The Best Lumber For Garden Edging: Compare Pros & Cons", we highlight a number of different types of wood that are suitable for landscape edging projects including natural wood (untreated pine, pressure treated pine, cedar, redwood) and man-made materials (composite wood, recycled plastic).

 There are other types of natural solid wood available in lumber and specialty yards that you can find or have milled into two-by dimensional lumber but these would be cost prohibitive and not suitable for outdoor use.